OWASP/CheatSheetSeries/cheatsheets_draft/Kubernetes_Security_Cheat_Sheet.md

 For more information on security context for Pods, refer to the documentation at https://kubernetes.io/docs/tasks/configure-pod-container/security-context/

+### Implementing Open Policy Agent (OPA) for a centralized policy management
+OPA is a project that started in 2016 aimed at unifying policy enforcement across different technologies and systems.
+It can be used to enforce policies on their platforms (like Kubernetes clusters).
+When it comes to Kubernetes, RBAC and Pod security policies to impose fine-grained control over the cluster.
+But again, this will only apply to the cluster but not outside the cluster.
+That’s where Open Policy Agent (OPA) comes into play.
+OPA was introduced to create a unified method of enforcing security policy in the stack.

+OPA is a general-purpose, domain-agnostic policy enforcement tool.
+It can be integrated with APIs, the Linux SSH daemon, an object store like CEPH, etc. OPA designers purposefully avoided basing it on any other project.
+Accordingly, the policy query and decision do not follow a specific format.
+That is, you can use any valid JSON data as request attributes as long as it provides the required data.
+Similarly, the policy decision coming from OPA can also be any valid JSON data.
+You choose what gets input and what gets output.
+For example, you can opt to have OPA return a True or False JSON object, a number, a string, or even a complex data object.
+Currently, OPA is part of CNCF as an incubating project.

+Most common use cases of OPA:
+	1. Application authorization
+		OPA enables you to accelerate time to market by providing pre-cooked authorization technology so you don’t have to develop it from scratch.
+It uses a declarative policy language purpose built for writing and enforcing rules such as, “Alice can write to this repository,” or “Bob can update this account.”
+It comes with a rich suite of tooling to help developers integrate those policies into their applications and even allow the application’s end users to contribute policy for their tenants as well.

+		If you have homegrown application authorization solutions in place, you may not want to rip them out to swap in OPA.
+At least not yet.
+But if you are going to be decomposing those monolithic apps and moving to microservices to scale and improve developer efficiency, you’re going to need a distributed authorization system and OPA is the answer.

+	2. Kubernetes admission control
+		Kubernetes has given developers tremendous control over the traditional silos of compute, networking and storage.
+Developers today can set up the network the way they want and set up storage the way they want.
+Administrators and security teams responsible for the well-being of a given container cluster need to make sure developers don’t shoot themselves (or their neighbors) in the foot.

+		OPA can be used to build policies that require, for example, all container images to be from trusted sources, that prevent developers from running software as root, that make sure storage is always marked with the encrypt bit, that storage does not get deleted just because a pod gets restarted, that limits internet access, etc.

+		OPA integrates directly into the Kubernetes API server, so it has complete authority to reject any resource—whether compute, networking, storage, etc.—that policy says doesn’t belong in a cluster.
+Moreover, you can expose those policies earlier in the development lifecycle (e.g. the CICD pipeline or even on developer laptops) so that developers can receive feedback as early as possible.
+You can even run policies out-of-band to monitor results so that administrators can ensure policy changes don’t inadvertently do more damage than good.

+	3. Service mesh authorization
+		And finally, many organizations are using OPA to regulate use of service mesh architectures.
+So, even if you’re not embedding OPA to implement application authorization logic (the top use case discussed above), you probably still want control over the APIs microservices.
+You can execute and achieve that by putting authorization policies into the service mesh.
+Or, you may be motivated by security, and implement policies in the service mesh to limit lateral movement within a microservice architecture.
+Another common practice is to build policies into the service mesh to ensure your compliance regulations are satisfied even when modification to source code is involved.

 ### Limiting resource usage on a cluster
 Resource quota limits the number or capacity of resources granted to a namespace.
 This is most often used to limit the amount of CPU, memory, or persistent disk a namespace can allocate, but can also control how many pods, services, or volumes exist in each namespace.